-Bikes, E-bikes & Parking
+BIKES, E-BIKES & PARKING

-- Students are asked to use the bike path on Lefty Gomez Field with access on Sir Francis Drake Blvd.
-Do not ride up or down Glen Drive, through the parking lot or enter or exit through the entrance driveway. - Riders are to dismount once they arrive on campus. - Riding double is not allowed. - State Law requires that students wear properly fitting bicycle helmets. - Although the school takes reasonable steps to ensure the security of students' bicycles, students bring their bikes to school at their own risk.
+- Students must register their bike/e-bike/scooter with the office to be able to park on campus.
+Students and parents/guardians must also sign a pledge to act responsibly and safely and follow all traffic laws while riding to and from school. - Students are asked to use the bike path on Lefty Gomez Field with access on Sir Francis Drake Blvd.
+Do not ride up or down Glen Drive, through the parking lot or enter or exit through the entrance driveway. - Riders are to dismount once they arrive on campus. - Riding double is not allowed. - State Law requires that students wear properly fitting bicycle helmets. - Although the school takes reasonable steps to ensure the security of students' bicycles, students bring their bikes to school at their own risk. - Bicycles must be placed in bike stands and locked.

-- There are two areas designated for bike parking.
-Students must park their bike in one of the two bike cages (located by the PE/600 building and by the 8th grade/400 building).
-Both parking areas are secured by a lock during the school day. - Bicycles must be placed in bike stands and locked.
-Bicycles should not be leaned up against the fence.
 Students should use a high-quality lock and should check to make sure that the lock is secure. - As e-bikes require more parking space than regular bikes, there is designated e-bike parking separate from the bike parking.
 E-bike parking is available on the upper blacktop. - E-bike parking spaces will be assigned to students for the year on a first-come, first-serve basis to ensure there is enough parking for all students.
-Students should get their assigned parking space from the office.
+Students should get their assigned parking space from the office when they register their bike. - Parking in non-designated areas or obstructing pathways, entrances, or exits is strictly prohibited.
+Designated parking spaces will be clearly marked and communicated to all students.
+If a student fails to park in the designated space, the administration reserves the right to lock or confiscate the mode of transportation.